werdnakof/DatabaseNotes/07_-_Relational_Algebra.md

 a|1|x
 a|1|y

-**Join Predicates**
-* same as theta join excepts joining the predicates of the tables

 **Equi Joins**
 * An equijoin is a theta join in which the only predicate operator used is equality (=)
 * SELECT * FROM table1 JOIN table2 ON (table1.id = table2.id)
 * Using above as example,equijoin R and S